NESN

 — Miles Bridges (@MilesBridges) May 17, 2020

-The 2018 first-round pick Bridges is among the most promising of Hornets playing for Jordan.
-The Michigan State product was in the midst of a respectable sophomore season while averaging 13.0 points in 65 games (64 starts).
+The 2018 first-round pick currently is among the most promising Hornets players.
+The Michigan State product was amid a respectable sophomore season, averaging 13 points in 65 games.

 Jordan, of course, has been in the news throughout much of the last few months due to ESPN’s “The Last Dance” series showcasing Jordan and his 1997-98 Chicago Bulls.

-The 10th and final episode will take place tonight at 10 p.m.
-ET following episode 9.
+The final episode will air Sunday at 10 p.m.
+ET.

-More NBA: ‘The Last Dance’ Live Stream: Watch Episode 9 Of Michael Jordan Series
+‘The Last Dance’ Live Stream: Watch Episode 9 Of Michael Jordan Series

 Thumbnail photo via Jeremy Brevard/USA TODAY Sports Images